npcarter2025/Vector/README.md

    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and run the command `Vector: Hello World`.
    - Open the sidebar and select the **Vector** icon to explore the custom panel.

+5. Run `ollama serve` locally so the extension can reach your models (default: `http://localhost:11434`).

+6. Use the panel actions:
+   - `Vector: Send Prompt` opens an input box—type instructions or questions and the conversation will be logged in the panel.
+   - `Vector: Clear Conversation` resets the chat history.
+   - Clicking any conversation entry opens its content beside your current editor.
-5. Use the “Vector: Refresh Panel” command if you need to refresh the tree view contents.
+   - Use the “Vector: Refresh Panel” command if you need to refresh the tree view contents.

+7. Configure Ollama settings (optional) via `Preferences → Settings → Extensions → Vector Extension` to change the base URL or model name.

 ### Building